 Witcher 3 REDkit: creating a custom SpawnPoint entity

-One of the strong points of Witcher 3's engine is the abilty to write custom scripts for our own entities.
-This means that in scenarios where the pre-made components like the encounters are certainly functional but a bit tough to use, we can easily write a few lines of code to create our own spawn-point building block in order to make the creation of our own encounters a bit easier to setup.
+One of the strong points of Witcher 3's engine is the ability to write custom scripts for our own entities.
+This means that in scenarios where the pre-made components like the encounters are certainly functional but a bit tough to use, we can easily write a few lines of code to create our own spawn-point building block in order to make the creation of encounters a bit easier.

 This article covers three core concepts while showcasing how to build a custom spawn point that spawns creatures when the players enters a specific area: